-Remember to pack fragile product and fixtures carefully and in a manner that assists you if you are doing multiple shows.
+Remember to pack fragile products and fixtures carefully and in a manner that assists you if you are doing multiple shows.
 While you are anxious to leave and the organizers would like you out as well, take your time so that nothing is lost or broken.
-I have quickly packed product then panicked when I got home and could not find it.
-Product goes with product not the administrative box.
+I have quickly packed product then panicked when I got home because I could not find it.
+Product goes with product, not the administrative box.
 Always know where your cash box or cash apron is.
 Don’t pack it with the product.
 (Don’t ask.
 I’m not telling the story behind that one.
 Just trust me.)

 Keep your suitcase handy just in case you need it.

 This is the cleanup stage and is often overlooked.
 This step completes one craft show and prepares you for the next.
 When you get home from a show you are tired and there might be problems at home, that distract you from completing this step.

 Wash dirty laundry such as table cloths, backdrop curtains, and other display items used in the show.
 Fix any display items that broke or need adjustment.
 Obviously, repair or replace damaged products.
 Unpack anything that needs to air out or dry.